rpminspect/rpminspect/osdeps/README.md

   hand.

-Please make sure the subdirectories here map to job names in the 'ci.yml' file for the GitHub Actions.
+Please make sure the subdirectories here map to job names in the appropriate 'OS.yml' file for the GitHub Actions.